cse-kiet/newsletter-cse-kiet/README.md

 ## Basic intent behind the Newsletter portal

 As a department, we allow its stakeholders (faculties, alumni & students) to showcase their skills and in turn help the societly by imparting the skills acquired by them.
-To continue the process we conceptulized the idea of Newsletter, in which stakeholders are requested to write their views and with rigrous editing we publish them, under the leadership of Dr Prof. Vineet Sharma( HOD Cumputer Science & Engineering Department).
+To continue the process we conceptulized the idea of Newsletter, in which stakeholders are requested to write their views and with rigrous editing we publish them, under the leadership of Dr Prof. Vineet Sharma( HOD Computer Science & Engineering Department).

 ### Editorial Board